threefoldfoundation/www_tfnow/content/docs/dmcollab/index.md

 ---
 description: ''
 sidebar: 'docs'
-prev: '/docs/dmcircles/'
+prev: '/docs/onlyoffice/'
 next: '/docs/mattermost/'
 ---

-# Office Tools
+# Collaborative Docs

 ![](./img/what_is_cryptpad.png)

-*You can access the Office Tools solution on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/cryptpad).
+*You can access the Collaborative Docs solution on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/cryptpad).
 Please note that the marketplace is currently running on testnet.*

-Nearly everyone that uses a computer for work is using some type of Office solution whether it be through Microsoft or Google or both.
+Collaborating on documents in real-time is incredible important in today's world.
 So this solution was a no-brainer.

 ## Open Source Solution: CryptPad

-Many alternatives are available to the the dominant office tools from Microsoft and Google, but ThreeFold endorses and supports the [CryptPad.fr](https://cryptpad.fr) open-source CryptPad project – a private-by-design alternative.
+Many alternatives are available to the the dominant doc collaboration tools from Microsoft and Google, but ThreeFold endorses and supports the [CryptPad.fr](https://cryptpad.fr) open-source CryptPad project – a private-by-design alternative.

 ## Why Cryptpad?